The Bonfire

 Far away from city lights

-Not as much as to fight darkness but solitude
+Not as much to fight darkness, but solitude

 I sat on a fallen trunk and felt its warmth